 Questions?
 Feel free to contact us.

 We publish the North Coast Squid, a journal that highlights art and writing, and our Word & Image project, where artists and writers respond to each other’s work.
 Both of those projects feature artists and writers with strong connections to the North Oregon Coast.
-And new in 2019, we’re launching a poetry contest.
+And new in 2019, we’ve launched a poetry contest.

 All these opportunities have specific deadlines, so check each of the sections below for updates.
 Or sign up for our e-newsletter, using the form below, to find out when we’re accepting submissions for each.

 North Coast Squid

-The next submission period is slated for Spring/Summer of 2019.
+The next submission period is May 15 through June 30, 2019.
 Review submission instruction details here.

 Look for current issues of the North Coast Squid on sale at Cloud & Leaf Bookstore and Manzanita News & Espresso in Manzanita, the Beehive in Nehalem, The Roost in Wheeler, Tillamook County Pioneer Museum in Tillamook, Cannon Beach Books in Cannon Beach, Lucy’s Books in Astoria, and Beach Books in Seaside.
 Net proceeds from the cover price go towards future issues of the North Coast Squid.

 Word & Image: A Dialogue Between Writers and Artists